The quickest way to Happy Stakeholders - the pleasure and displeasure list

 Sounds like the sort of outcome you need from a Stakeholder Analysis Tool!

-The list is produced as a team.
-On the left hand side of a sheet of flip chart paper list out the people who can affect the project outcome.
+Get your team together and find a large sheet of paper.
+On the left hand side of the paper list out the people who can affect the project outcome.
 Add two columns one entitled Pleasure and the other Displeasure.

 Work out what will please each person and what is sure to annoy them.
 Bradbury and Garret point out that these must be legitimate causes of pleasure - flowers, football, wining and dining aren’t the goal.
 Think about what each stakeholder wants from the project and for their business.
 Think return on investment and business benefits.